C.J. Abrams Preview, Player Props: Nationals vs. Red Sox

 C.J.
 Abrams At The Plate

-- Abrams has picked up a hit in 62.7% of his 110 games this year, with at least two hits in 25.5% of those games.

-- In 10.0% of his games this year, he has hit a home run, and 2.5% of his trips to the dish.
+- He has hit a home run in 9.9% of his games this year, and 2.5% of his chances at the plate.

-- In 29 games this season (26.4%), Abrams has picked up an RBI, and in 11 of those games (10.0%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 26.1% of his games this year, Abrams has tallied at least one RBI.
+In 11 of those games (9.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.